Stephen-c-Kelly/WorldLeaderQuiz/README.md

 create a function called nextCard
 -- set an event listener that triggers the following actions when the Next button is clicked:
 ----set the next country card in activeStack to activeCountry
-----runs display card detail view
+----render function

 create a function called seeResults
--- if activeStack has no more items, update the Next button copy to say "See Results" -- once "see results button is clicked, call resultsDisplay
+-- if activeStack has no more items, update the Next button copy to say "See Results" -- once See Results button is clicked, call render

 create a function called resultsDisplay
 -- if % of correct answers is above 60%, set winner to true